-Mountain Trip is committed to developing and implementing practices to mitigate the spread and risk of infection with the novel coronavirus to our guides, guests and staff.
-A big part of our effort involves providing our guests with the information necessary, so you can decide if you are comfortable joining us on a trip.
-We’re going to need your help before, during and after if we are going to be able to offer programs in the Telluride region and beyond.
+May 2021 – Mountain Trip is committed to developing and implementing practices to mitigate the spread and risk of infection from the novel coronavirus to our guides, guests and staff.
+A big part of our effort involves providing our guests with up-to-date information, so you can decide if you are comfortable joining us on a trip.
+We’re going to need your help before, during and after trips, if we are going to be able to offer programs in the Telluride region and beyond.

 Telluride is located in San Miguel County, Colorado, so we must follow county health orders, which have generally been more restrictive than those recommended by state and federal authorities.
 Please read the San Miguel County Health Orders before you plan your trip to Telluride.
-Our COVID-19 Response Plan is based on phases of opening for guiding.
-It has changed over the past year, and undoubtedly will continue to change in the coming weeks and months, as we continuing to monitor local, state and federal health guidance as it evolves.
+Our COVID-19 Response Plan has been based on phases of opening for guiding.
+It has changed over the past year, and undoubtedly will continue to change in the coming weeks and months as we continuing to monitor local, state, and federal health guidance as it evolves.
 We strongly encourage that you read the following before consenting to join us on a trip.

 Guest and Guide Screening

-As with any business operating these days, we cannot completely eliminate the possibility of contracting the novel coronavirus in our operations.
+As with any business operating these days, we cannot completely eliminate the possibility of contracting coronavirus or a variant in our operations.
 What we can do is limit the possibility that someone is unknowingly spreading the disease by implementing measures to limit the chances of spreading it among our groups.
 We will follow local and state health department guidelines on screening guests and employees to help limit the possibility of coming in contact with someone who is sick.
 Beginning April 2021, we required all Mountain Trip staff to be vaccinated as a condition of working for us.
 This is our commitment to you and to the health and well being of our staff.

 When you sign up for a trip, you’ll receive some information about COVID-19 symptoms to watch out for, based on guidance from health officials.
-We’ll send you a reminder the day before the trip to keep an eye out for the following signs and symptoms:
+We’ll send you a reminder of the symptoms to keep an eye out for the day before the trip.

 - Shortness of breath or difficulty breathing